Electronics Recycling in Sherburne

 Find certified e-waste disposal facilities near you

-Electronics Recycling Guide for Sherburne
+About Electronics Recycling in Sherburne

 Residents and businesses in Sherburne have access to 1 certified electronics recycling facility for secure disposal of their old computers, phones, TVs, and electronic equipment.
-What's great about Sherburne is that it has strict e-waste disposal laws, meaning electronics are banned from regular landfills—keeping our community environmentally responsible.
-Plus, Sherburne hosts special e-waste collection events throughout the year, making it even easier for residents to dispose of old electronics safely.

 Recycling Centers (1)